 It is noteworthy that in the case of victims of domestic violence well – documented injuries with pictures of bruises/other injuries, medical reports from hospitals and doctors, police reports, visits to women’s shelter by the victim, restraining orders, witness statements, presence of children and child abuse against victim’s children are crucial to winning the case and obtaining the permanent residency /green card in the U.S. for victims of domestic violence committed by the U.S. permanent residents and their children.
 On the other hand, unsupported /undocumented statements about domestic fights and “psychological pressure” by the U.S. citizen spouse without any supporting documentation normally lead to denial of the case.

 2) extreme hardship waiver after divorce / spetsialnaya protsedura podachi na postoyannoe zhitelstvo posle razvoda na osnove nevozmozhnosti vernutsa v svoyu stranu

 3) new marriage with a U.S. citizen/ noviy brak s grazhdaninom SShA posle razvoda

-ATTENTION: if your relative/friend is currently in deportation proceedings in Los Angeles immigration court or was detained crossing the border without documents or at the airport, Russian speaking immigration lawyer Dmitry Paniotto is available to represent your relative/friend in deportation proceedings.
-If your family member arriving to the airport from Armenia , Russia or other countries is detained , if your family member/friend from Armenia , Russia or other countries is detained in Otay Mesa facility or any other place immediately call immigration lawyer Dmitry Paniotto's cellphone (213)820-0434 to discuss your emergency.
+ATTENTION: if your relative/friend is currently in deportation proceedings in Los Angeles immigration court or was detained crossing the border without documents or at the airport, Russian-speaking immigration lawyer Dmitry Paniotto is available to represent your relative/friend in deportation proceedings.
+If your family member arriving at the airport from Armenia, Russia, or other countries is detained, if your family member/friend from Armenia, Russia or other countries is detained in Otay Mesa facility or any other place immediately call immigration lawyer Dmitry Paniotto’s cellphone (213)534-1827 to discuss your emergency.